PFAS and drinking water

 What is SA Water doing?

-Based on discussions with our regulator SA Health, in September 2024, we undertook proactive investigative sampling and testing for PFAS in six of our major water sources across Adelaide.
-This was to understand if there are any PFAS present to help inform our ongoing monitoring and testing approach, which will be reviewed with SA Health and guided by the outcome of the National Health and Medical Research Council (NHMRC) review of the Australian Drinking Water Guidelines (2011).
+This work is to understand if there are any PFAS present to help inform our ongoing monitoring and testing approach, which will be reviewed with SA Health and guided by the outcome of the National Health and Medical Research Council (NHMRC) review of the Australian Drinking Water Guidelines (2011).

-We focused this initial investigative testing at our major metropolitan reservoirs based on an assessment of PFAS risk – there are higher populations of people near these sources, therefore more potential risk of PFAS contamination.
+We focused our initial investigative testing at these sources based on an assessment of PFAS risk – there are higher populations of people nearby, therefore more potential risk of PFAS contamination.

 We also continue to work with the broader water industry, regulators and researchers to ensure any potential emerging PFAS risk to water supplies is well understood and actively managed.